GNDR-WOMEN'S STUDIES

 Learning Outcomes

-- Students will be able to demonstrate through discussion, research, and writing knowledge of shifts, differences, and debates in feminist theoretical discourse.
+- Students will be able to demonstrate through discussion, research, and writing knowledge of shifts, differences, and debates in feminist and queer theoretical discourses.

-- Students will be able to analyze a range of contemporary feminist critical theory in discussions, essay assignments, and exams.
+- Students will be able to analyze a range of contemporary feminist and queer critical theory in discussions, essay assignments, and exams.

-- Students will be able to formulate theories and forge connections between feminist discourses through written and other assignments
+- Students will be able to formulate theories and forge connections between feminist and queer discourses through written and other assignments.

 GNDR 582.
 Gender and Popular Culture